Haud/Kali/README.md

-# DateTime
+# Kali

 [![Version](https://img.shields.io/cocoapods/v/DateTime.svg?style=flat)](http://cocoapods.org/pods/DateTime)
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)
 [![License](https://img.shields.io/cocoapods/l/DateTime.svg?style=flat)](http://cocoapods.org/pods/DateTime)
 [![Platform](https://img.shields.io/cocoapods/p/DateTime.svg?style=flat)](http://cocoapods.org/pods/DateTime)

-DateTime is an iOS library written in Swift which aims to bring a native date object to the Swift library.
+Kali is an iOS library written in Swift which aims to bring a native date object to the Swift library.
 Many types such as `String` and `Int` have found native types in Swift from Objective-c, but `NSDate` did not get such a treatment.

-DateTime aims to wrap the complexities of `NSDate`, `NSCalendar`, and `NSTimeZone` in a much simpler interface, making interfacing with dates much easier and safer than before.
-Unlike other libraries, `DateTime` does not aim to extend `NSDate` or other Swift native types; instead, it aims to create a new, immutable Swift type that wraps the complex functionality found in `NSDate` in an easier and safer manner.
+Kali presents DateTime, an object which aims to wrap the complexities of `NSDate`, `NSCalendar`, and `NSTimeZone` in a much simpler interface, making interfacing with dates much easier and safer than before.
+Unlike other libraries, `Kali` does not aim to extend `NSDate` or other Swift native types; instead, it aims to create a new, immutable Swift type that wraps the complex functionality found in `NSDate` in an easier and safer manner.

 ## Requirements

-DateTime is only compatible with Swift 2 and Xcode 7 and above.
+Kali is only compatible with Swift 2 and Xcode 7 and above.
 There is no support for this library for any previous versions of Swift.

 ## Usage